-- Select patients by touching the check box next to their names. - Touch Send to transmit the records to the network, Print to print the records, or Delete to permanently remove the records as desired.
+- 2. Select records by touching the check box. - 3.
+Touch Send to transmit the records to the network, Print to print the records, or Delete to permanently remove the records as desired.

 CAUTION Verify patient identity on the monitor after manual or barcode entry and before printing or transferring patient records.